 PROFESSIONAL STANDARDS UNIT

-The Professional Standards Unit is comprised of one sergeant who reports to the Support Services Lieutenant.
-The Unit consists of one detective, one background investigator, one property and evidence custodian, and one property and evidence technician.
+The Professional Standards Unit is comprised of one sergeant who reports to the Professional Standards Lieutenant.
+The Unit consists of one detective, and one background investigator.
 The Professional Standards Unit is responsible for:

 COMMENDING A POLICE DEPARTMENT EMPLOYEE